Allan Lloyd Smith Prize Shortlist

 Creatures: Aliens, Ghosts, Monsters, Vampires, Zombies

-Teacher, researcher and careworn academic manager for decades.
-Still collaborating with Avril Horner but otherwise resting except when tempted by particularly exciting projects.
+Sue Zlosnik is an Emeritus Professors, was a teacher, researcher and careworn academic manager for decades, and is still collaborating with Avril Horner but otherwise resting, except when tempted by particularly exciting projects.

 Email: s.zlosnik@mmu.ac.uk